danofsteel32/danql/README.md

 ```

 ### Design Notes
 Inserts are idempotent.
-If the values you are trying to insert are already
+If the values you are trying to insert
-associated with a primary key or would violate a unique constraint then the
+are already would violate a unique constraint then the
 `sqlite3.IntegrityError` is handled gracefully and the primary key associated
-with those values is returned
+with those values is returned.

 Updates and deletes require that you first select the rows you want to delete
 and then pass those rows as an argument to the update and delete methods.